 Strategy During the Bubble

-- Trend Identification: Recognizing the strong upward trends in tech stocks, Schwartz took long positions to capitalize on the momentum.
+- Trend Identification: He didn’t fight the tape.
+If the market wanted to buy worthless tech stocks, he took long positions to capitalize on the momentum.

-- Reversal Signals: As the bubble showed signs of bursting, his technical indicators alerted him to exit positions and even take short positions to profit from the decline.
+- Reversal Signals: When the moving averages crossed and the bubble showed signs of bursting, he flipped his exposure, taking short positions to extract yield from the collapse.

 Outcome and Lessons